Myoxsis/Job_Search_Monitor/server/readme.md

     [] Create a component for the job offer display
     [] Build the front-end
         [x] React App
-        [] If hot&skilled, electron app
+        [x] If hot&skilled, electron app
     [] Add notification system

+## Notes
+    Updating ...

     [] Daher not working / Complex hierarchy and automated page [] Add Engie Scrap // Not working yet

-## Notes
-    28/12/2020 : Update of all MDs of the project.
-    14/01/2021 : Added the folder offer/todat for the offer of the day.
-But some work is needed on the timestamps.
-(Not 100% accurate yet)
-    03/02/2021 : Added Airbus Scrapper.
-    09/02/2021 : Added new scrappers : SMCP, PSA.
-Started Sodern Scrapper, missing the Desc field extract.
+    Workday :
+    It's possible to scrap job description but no link is available

 ## Site TBD
     https://www.airliquide.com/fr/carrieres/offres-emploi #not working yet